Contents

 Signal flow representation

-On a schematic page, the signal flows from the left to right side of the page.
-Any power and ground connections are shown on the top or bottom side of the page.
-Designers are advised to keep this in mind and to keep components accordingly.
+On a schematic page, the signal flows from the left to the right side of the page.
+Any power and ground connections are shown on the top or bottom side of the page, respectively.
+You are advised to keep this in mind and to keep components accordingly.

 Component placement in a schematic is one of the important tasks.
 This is because the layout engineer is going to keep the components accordingly.
 The parallel connection of the capacitors is shown on the left.
 As we can see, the readability of the schematic is not up to the mark.